-A. Back tables 1 for your hospital scrub nurse ---

-(total of 2-3) 1 for the BCT instruments and perfusion lines 1 on standby in case lungs are recovered

-B. Single Basins 2 in ring stands (one for slush, one for sternal saw) 2 on the BCT back table (one for slush, one for liver)

-1 extra basin if lungs are recovered (on the lung back table)

-C. Mayo Stands 1 for your hospital scrub nurse

-1 for Cardiothoracic Surgeons (if lungs are recovered) Undraped mayo stand goes over donor's head prior to draping.
+Α. Back tables (total of 2-3) 1 for your hospital scrub nurse 1 for the BCT instruments and perfusion lines 1 on standby in case lungs are recovered в.
+Single Basins (total of 5) 2 in ring stands (one for slush, one for sternal saw) 2 on the BCT back table (one for slush, one for liver) 1 extra basin if lungs are recovered (on the lung back table) C. Mayo Stands 1 for your hospital scrub nurse 1 for Cardiothoracic Surgeons ( if lungs are recovered) Undraped mayo stand goes over donor's head prior to draping.
 Drapes go over top of mayo stand.

-D. Cautery Machines $\underline{0}$ (however, please always keep one available in the room)

-E. Suctions 3 suction units

-F. IV Poles 1 for Below diaphragm (liver, kidneys, pancreas)

-1 for Above diaphragm (lungs)
+D. Cautery Machines $\underline{0}$ (however, please always keep one available in the room) E. Suctions 3 suction units F. IV Poles 1 for Below diaphragm (liver, kidneys, pancreas) 1 for Above diaphragm (lungs)

-G. Extras Medium Clip Appliers and Bars

-Lap Sponges

-Large Orthopedic Mallet

-Sterile Gowns for up to 6 personnel

-Bone Wax

-Silk Ties: number 2 or 4, and 2-0, 3-0, and 4-0

-Umbilical ties

-2 x 1000cc bags of NS

-H. Defibrillator Not required

-I. Bronchoscope If lungs are being recovered: Flexible Bronchoscope with sputum trap needs to be available at start of case

-J. Buckets of Ice Non-sterile ice for the end of the case (2-3 buckets)

-K. Metal Bucket For the bleed-out line

-L. Slush Machine If a slush machine is available, please make 4-6L of sterile slush
+G. Extras Medium Clip Appliers and Bars Lap Sponges Large Orthopedic Mallet Sterile Gowns for up to 6 personnel Bone Wax Silk Ties: number 2 or 4, and 2-0, 3-0, and 4-0 Umbilical ties 2 x 1000cc bags of NS Н. Defibrillator Not required I. Bronchoscope If lungs are being recovered: Flexible Bronchoscope with sputum trap needs to be available at start of case J. Buckets of Ice Non-sterile ice for the end of the case (2-3 buckets) К. Metal Bucket For the bleed-out line L. Slush Machine If a slush machine is available, please make 4-6L of sterile slush